fmtlib/fmt/doc/index.rst

 ----------

-The format API is similar in spirit to the C ``printf`` family of function but is safer, simpler and serveral times `faster
+The format API is similar in spirit to the C ``printf`` family of function but is safer, simpler and several times `faster
 <http://zverovich.net/2013/09/07/integer-to-string-conversion-in-cplusplus.html>`_
 than common standard library implementations.
 The `format string syntax <syntax.html>`_ is similar to the one used by